- Classic dual-band subharmonic architecture

 - Gate, drive, and output filter controls

-- Operates in three different frequency ranges to match program material
+- Operates in 3 different frequency ranges to match program material

 - Analog modeling - no FFT shenanigans!